Side Effects: The Good, the Bad, and the Temporary

 If you’re unsure you’re experiencing side effects from your birth control, here are some of the most common that people discuss with their providers:

 Some birth control users also connect weight gain or depression with their birth control.
 Research with thousands of women has shown that some gain weight, some stay the same weight, and some lose weight when using hormonal birth control.
 (There is one exception: Research has found a connection between weight gain and using the shot.)
 Same for depression: based on studies of lots of women using hormonal birth control, some get depressed and some women come out of a depression.
 So, on average for those thousands of women, there is not a clear relationship between weight gain or depression and hormonal birth control.
 Still, you know your body best, so if you feel like your birth control method is having a negative effect, don’t suffer in silence.
-Talk to a provider at The Right Time health center about trying a different method.
+Talk to a provider at a The Right Time health center about trying a different method.

 An important note about hormones in birth control